allenluce/mmap-object/README.md

 }
 ```

-(This ES6 syntax is supported in Node 6+, for previous versions of
+(This ES6 syntax is supported in Node.js 6+, for previous versions of
-node a more laborious syntax is necessary.)
+a more laborious syntax is necessary.)

 ### isOpen()